 Ozone also negatively affects humans, especially anyone that already suffers from respiratory issues like allergies and asthma.
 Again, we are talking about ground-level ozone here.
 This is why it is equally as important for people as is for plants to limit their exposure to ozone.

 I mentioned ozone separately for a very specific reason – some types of air purifiers actually produce this ground-level ozone.
 This makes them very dangerous to use in closed spaces such as homes, both for plants and people alike.
+You must also be wondering are air purifiers bad for plants.
 In the next section, we are going to take a look at the different types of air purifiers and which ones are (not) harmful to plants.

 Which types of air purifiers help plants grow?